IDR/deployment/docs/operating-procedures.md

 The IDR has a well-defined separation between applications and data.
 The following directories contain data that must be backed up:
-- `idr-omero:/data`: The OMERO data directory
+- `idr-omero:/data`: The OMERO data directory.
-- `idr-database:/var/lib/pgsql`: The PostgreSQL data directory
+- `idr-database:/var/lib/pgsql`: The PostgreSQL data directory.

 The following directories are not essential but you may wish to also back them up:
-- `idr-proxy:/var/cache/nginx`: The front-end web cache (can be regenerated)
+- `idr-proxy:/var/cache/nginx`: The front-end web cache (can be regenerated).
-- `idr-a-omero:/data`: The analysis OMERO data directory (clone of production)
+- `idr-a-omero:/data`: The analysis OMERO data directory (clone of production).
-- `idr-a-database:/var/lib/pgsql`: The PostgreSQL data directory (clone of production)
+- `idr-a-database:/var/lib/pgsql`: The PostgreSQL data directory (clone of production).
-- `idr-a-dockermanager:/data`: Jupyter notebooks (VAEs are treated as ephemeral)
+- `idr-a-dockermanager:/data`: Jupyter notebooks (VAEs are treated as ephemeral).

 If you used the OpenStack provisioning playbook these are all separate volumes that can be backed up using the OpenStack clients.